Nature40/BatRack/docs/index.md

 The tagged individual approaches the observed tree at 11:13 pm.
 The recording is triggered before the individual enters the observed area.
 After the individual appears, a short swarming sequence begins.
-The bat flies around the tree and approaches the tree cave several times.
+The bat flies around the tree and approaches the roost several times.
 The VHF signal shows strong fluctuations during the swarming episode.
 At about 11:14 pm the individual enters the tree.
 The signal fluctuations decrease significantly.
 At 11:14:20 pm a swarming bat appears in the picture again.
 Since the VHF signal is still stationary, it cannot be the tagged individual.
-A few seconds after this 2nd individual enters the tree, a bat flies out of the tree hollow.
+A few seconds after this 2nd individual enters the tree, a bat flies out of the roost.
 The VHF signal simultaneously shows strong fluctuations and a sudden drop.
-The tagged individual has emerged from the tree hollow.
+The tagged individual has emerged from the roost.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true" width="100%">